aadl/ezproxy/README.txt

 ------------------------------

 1. Configure EZproxy to use Drupal as the external script for authentication.
-   Copy the following line into the ezproxy user.txt file (/usr/local/ezproxy/user.txt), replacing 'someuser' and 'somepass' with a username and password that Drupal will use for its communication.
-Also replace example.com with the domain name for your Drupal site.
+   Copy the following line into the ezproxy user.txt file (/usr/local/ezproxy/user.txt), replace example.com with the domain name for your Drupal site.

    ::external=http://example.com/ezproxyauth,post=ezuser=^u&ezpass=^p,valid=+OK